cap-java/sdm/README.md

 - UI5 Version 1.135.0: This version causes error in upload of attachments.
 - Repository : This plugin does not support the use of versioned repositories.
-- File size : If the repository is [onboarded](https://help.sap.com/docs/document-management-service/sap-document-management-service/internal-repository?version=Cloud&locale=en-US) with virus scan enabled for all files, attachments are limited to a maximum size of 400 MB.
+- File size : If the repository is [onboarded](https://help.sap.com/docs/document-management-service/sap-document-management-service/internal-repository?version=Cloud&locale=en-US) with virus scanning, only attachments upto 400 MB will be scanned for virus.
 - Datatypes for custom properties : Custom properties are supported for the following data types `String`, `Boolean`, `Decimal`, `Integer` and `DateTime`.

 ## Support, Feedback, Contributing